mattlim96/sku-info-generator/README.md

 ## Tool Description

-View the tool [here](https://docs.google.com/spreadsheets/d/14wz4TupMTORjQtk5QUA6pfkCG9u1cVCpYRvyqfFxWNk/edit?usp=sharing) to better understand the following explanation.
+View the Google Sheet tool [here](https://docs.google.com/spreadsheets/d/14wz4TupMTORjQtk5QUA6pfkCG9u1cVCpYRvyqfFxWNk/edit?usp=sharing) to better understand the following explanation.

 The SKU Info Generator can scrape information at Product and Model Levels.
 The following explains the functions of each Google Sheet tab: